4.3.2 Families with No Recourse to Public Funds Policy and Procedure

 - Who are Families with No Recourse to Public Funds

-People who have no legal entitlement to financial support or assistance from the state are people who have no recourse to public funds.
+People who have no recourse to public funds are those who have no legal entitlement to financial support or assistance from the state because of restrictions to their immigration status in the UK.
 They may self-refer for support or are referred from other agencies.

 Children's Social Care Services are likely to be approached by families with children or by children or young people who are unaccompanied or separated from their parent or legal/customary caregiver.

 These families may be:

 - People with refugee status from another European Economic Area (EEA) country other than the UK or are dependents of people in the UK who have refugee status from a EEA country other than the UK;

 - People who are citizens of an EEA country other than the UK or are the dependents of people who are citizens of an EEA country other than the UK;

 - Failed asylum seekers who have exhausted their appeal rights and who have failed to co-operate with removal directions;